- Reading Time = 3 1/2 minutes

 Instant and virtually invisible wood joints – this is what 23-gauge pin nailers deliver.
 They’re not quite mainstream yet, but they’re getting there.
+Just last week I met a professional carpenter who had never heard of them.
 These small, quiet, up-and-coming air tools offer an advantage for hobbyists, homeowners, professionals and anyone interested in joining small pieces of wood.
 They won’t take the place of traditional finishing nailers, but they do offer something that no other air nailer can accomplish.
 I made the video above more than 10 years ago, but it’s just as relevant today.

 Pin nailers get their name from the small, headless, 23-gauge fasteners they shoot.
 About the same diameter as a sewing needle, these pins are so tiny that they join wood almost invisibly.
 Place the tip of the tool onto the wood surface, pull the trigger, then listen for the small “thunk”.
 That’s the sound of a pin driven home.
 Some models are even capable of driving 2-inch long pins into wood as hard as oak or maple.
 On the surface all you see is a small spot that’s virtually impossible to notice after finishing.